top of page

 Why we’re sharing this

 Adelitics exists because we’re not comfortable with “trust us” technology.
-For more than a decade, our team has been developing and validating domain-specific machine learning and signal analytics for water networks, not just using generic AI tools.
-Our methods have been tested in real operational monitoring environments, then published and peer-reviewed.
+For more than a decade, our team has been developing and validating domain-specific machine learning and signal analytics for water networks, rather than relying on generic AI tools.
+These methods have been tested in real operational monitoring environments and published in peer-reviewed research.

 This short article summarises a few practical takeaways from our published work.
 (If you’d like PDFs, contact us.
 Where licensing restricts hosting, we’ll share what we can.)